ADVERTISEMENT

 Surviving a storm and ascending the Alps

-The town of Reutte in Australia
+The town of Reutte in Austria

-The town of Reutte in Australia
+The town of Reutte in Austria

 We also found time to visit the Marksburg castle, one of the principal sites of the Rhine gorge UNESCO World Heritage area.
 Of the 40 hill castles between Bingen and Koblenz, the Marksburg is one of only two which have never been destroyed (the other being Maus castle) and at least the only one that has never fallen into disrepair.

 Around afternoon, as we were approaching Austria, a menacing dark tower of a cloud gathered.
 Frequent lightning strikes and rumbles of thunder soon gave way to high winds, followed by one of the most unnerving torrential downpours I have experienced.
 Perhaps my two decades in the temperate climate of the UK had reduced my familiarity with tropical thunderstorms.
 The rain was incessant.
 In no time, my windshield was a white out.
 Every now and then, lightning strikes illuminated the grey wall of rain and mist.
-Cars were still overtaking me.
+Cars were still overtaking us.
 It was a scary moment.

 The Neuschwanstein castle, the inspiration for the Disney logo